Office of Academic Affairs

 667-208-6626

-The Ensemble Office manages the personnel, rehearsal, and performance activities of the Conservatory’s large ensembles and some elective ensembles, administers the graduate orchestral conducting program, and provides instrument loans and rentals to Peabody affiliates.
+The Ensemble Office manages the personnel, rehearsal, and performance activities of the Conservatory’s large ensembles and some elective ensembles, administers the graduate orchestral and choral conducting programs, and provides instrument loans and rentals to Peabody affiliates.
 The office also houses the Ensemble Library which distributes library materials in support of ensemble activities, opera productions, and conducting recitals.
 Please note: the Ensemble Library is a non-circulating collection.
 The Ensemble Office coordinates the ensemble placement process by which students are assigned to their required large ensembles.

 For policies and procedures pertaining to the Ensemble program, visit the website.